lfuller20/Basic_Onshape_CAD/README.md

 ### Images
 ![Sub-Assembly](images/Sub-Assembly.jpg)
 ### Reflection
 I enjoyed completing this sub-assembly because it gave me my first look at using mates withing OnShape.
-Personally I found this new way of mating, though slightly more confusing, to be a lot easier than mating was on SolidWorks.
+Personally, I found this new way of mating, though slightly more confusing, to be a lot easier than mating was on SolidWorks.
+Furthermore, importing parts into OnShape assemblies is far easier than it was using SolidWorks.
 Here is the link to my OnShape Document: https://cvilleschools.onshape.com/documents/8b23722e83846d439badeeee/w/04b59a144532f6e87a88e447/e/3464d55a87bdd64e8fcf92af